tristochief/SeekPassAssignment/README.md

 docker run --rm -v "$(pwd)/model:/app/model" my-training-model
 ```

-To test the model locally,
+To test the model,

-copy the images folder to the testing folder, then run
+copy the images folder to the testing folder, then run,

-then run,

 ```bash
 cd testing